We've been married for 20 years and there are still fireworks (at least, on the 4th of July).

 None of that would mean anything if there wasn't someone to share it with, and while we've been lucky enough to have each other throughout, we'd also love to share it all with a child, everything we've seen, everything we've tasted, every discovery we've made, and a whole world of fun and opportunity.

-For more about us visit our website: www.coreyandsusiadopt.com
+For more information and photos, please visit our website: www.coreyandsusiadopt.com